qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

   item.
 Click the |select| :sup:`Select/Move item` icon to select an item (e.g., legend, scale bar or label) on the canvas.
-Then click the :guilabel:`Item Properties` panel and customize the settings for the selected item (see :ref:`composer_items` for detailed information on each item settings).
+Then click the :guilabel:`Item Properties` panel and customize the settings for the selected item (see :ref:`layout_items` for detailed information on each item settings).
-* The :guilabel:`Atlas generation` panel allows you to enable the generation of an atlas for the current Composer and gives access to its parameters (see :ref:`atlas_generation` for detailed information on atlas generation usage).
+* The :guilabel:`Atlas generation` panel allows you to enable the generation of an atlas for the current layout and gives access to its parameters (see :ref:`atlas_generation` for detailed information on atlas generation usage).

-In the bottom part of the Print Composer window, you can find a status bar with mouse position, current page number, a combo box to set the zoom level, the number of selected items if applicable and, in the case of atlas generation, the number of features.
+In the bottom part of the print layout window, you can find a status bar with mouse position, current page number, a combo box to set the zoom level, the number of selected items if applicable and, in the case of atlas generation, the number of features.

-In the upper part of the Print composer window, you can find menus and other toolbars.
-All Print Composer tools are available in menus and as icons in a toolbar.
-See a list of tools in table_composer_tools_.
+In the upper part of the print layout window, you can find menus and other toolbars.
+All print layout tools are available in menus and as icons in a toolbar.
+See a list of tools in table_layout_tools_.

 The toolbars and the panels can be switched off and on using the right mouse button over any toolbar or through :menuselection:`View --> Toolbars` or